Skip to content

 LAN

-On the left side of web Admin Panel -> NETWORK -> LAN
+On the left side of the web Admin Panel, go to NETWORK -> LAN.

 It includes Basic settings, DHCP server settings and Address Reservation.